Breakdown Academic Appeal processes

 When will I get a decision on my Stage 2 (formal) appeal?

 You will normally receive an outcome within 30 working days of submitting your formal appeal.
+These can take longer at busy times of the year.
+We are unable to request a earlier outcome or ask for the appeal team to be quicker.

 What will happen if my Stage 2 (formal) appeal is upheld?